lpcode808/TechFamilyFunFair/planningDocs/log.md

 1. Test the deployment to ensure all data is loading correctly
 2. Consider adding loading indicators while data is being fetched
 3. Implement caching strategies for the fetched data if needed

+## 2025-03-05 15:45:00 HST - Social Media Button UI Update

+We've updated the social media links in the food vendor cards from icons to text-based buttons:

+### Changes Made
+- Created a new `SocialButton` component in `Home.jsx` to replace the icon-based implementation
+- Implemented rounded rectangular buttons with:
+  - Blue background (#004299)
+  - White text
+  - Consistent minimum width (90px)
+  - Proper padding and hover effects
+- Created a backup of the original icon implementation in `SocialIconBackup.jsx`
+- Updated the food vendor cards to use the new button style
+- Maintained all existing functionality including:
+  - Conditional rendering based on URL availability
+  - External link handling with proper security attributes
+  - Centered alignment based on number of buttons shown

+### Benefits
+- Improved readability with text labels instead of icons
+- More consistent visual appearance across different screen sizes
+- Better touch targets for mobile users
+- Clearer indication of available social media links
+- Easier maintenance with simpler markup

+The original icon implementation remains available in `SocialIconBackup.jsx` for potential future use.

+## 2025-03-05 16:30:00 HST - Dark Mode Implementation

+We've implemented a comprehensive dark mode for the Tech Family Fun Fair application:

+### Dark Mode Architecture
+- Created a `ThemeContext` provider for managing theme state
+- Added theme toggle button with sun/moon icons
+- Implemented localStorage persistence for user theme preference
+- Added smooth transitions between light and dark themes

+### Color Palette and Design
+- Developed a consistent color palette for dark mode:
+  - Dark navy background (#121628)
+  - Darker card backgrounds (#1E293B)
+  - Light text for better readability (#E2E8F0)
+  - Bright blue accents for interactive elements (#3B82F6)
+  - Carefully adjusted hover states for all interactive elements

+### Component Updates
+- Enhanced all components with dark mode styles:
+  - Updated the Header component with dark mode styling
+  - Added dark mode support to the BottomNav component
+  - Modified all page components with dark mode alternatives
+  - Ensured proper contrast for text and interactive elements
+  - Updated all vendor cards and social buttons

+### Implementation Approach
+- Used Tailwind's `dark:` variant for applying dark mode styles
+- Leveraged CSS variables for theme-specific colors
+- Employed `classList` manipulation for theme switching
+- Added transitions for smooth theme changes

+This implementation ensures a consistent and visually pleasing experience in both light and dark modes, with proper consideration for accessibility and user preference persistence.

+## 2025-03-05 17:00:00 HST - UI Refinements

+Based on user feedback, we've made several refinements to the application UI:

+### Header Simplification
+- Removed the full header component for a cleaner interface
+- Replaced it with a floating theme toggle button in the top-right corner
+- Enhanced the toggle button with a dark background and shadow for better visibility
+- This change streamlines the UI by eliminating redundant navigation options

+### Theme Toggle Improvements
+- Repositioned the theme toggle as a fixed floating button
+- Added proper background color contrast for both light and dark modes
+- Improved the icon visibility with better color choices
+- Enhanced accessibility with appropriate aria labels

+### Layout Adjustments
+- Added additional top padding to the Home page content to accommodate the removed header
+- Ensured proper spacing around all page elements
+- Maintained consistent visibility of the theme toggle across all pages

+### Dark Mode Refinements
+- Fixed contrast issues with social media buttons
+- Ensured text remains white for maximum readability in both modes
+- Maintained visual consistency throughout the application

+These changes create a more streamlined and focused user interface while maintaining all the functionality and enhancing the dark mode experience.

+## 2025-03-05 17:30:00 HST - Dark Mode Consistency Across All Pages

+Following our initial dark mode implementation, we've completed updates to ensure consistency across all application pages:

+### Complete Dark Mode Implementation
+- Extended dark mode styling to all pages and components:
+  - Merchandise page
+  - Experiences page
+  - Experience details page
+  - Schedule page
+  - All related components (ScheduleItem, BackButton, etc.)

+### Dark Mode Card Styling
+- Ensured consistent card styling in dark mode across all pages with:
+  - Dark navy backgrounds (#1E293B) for card elements
+  - Proper text contrast with light colors for readability
+  - Consistent hover states and interactive elements
+  - Special treatment for tags and status indicators

+### UI Element Improvements
+- Refined UI elements for better visibility in dark mode:
+  - Updated all buttons and interactive elements with appropriate colors
+  - Enhanced information sections like warnings with theme-appropriate colors
+  - Improved readability of lists, details, and descriptions
+  - Added dark backgrounds to tags and indicators

+### Accessibility Considerations
+- Maintained strong color contrast for all text elements
+- Ensured proper distinction between interactive and static elements
+- Preserved visual hierarchy through careful color choices
+- Maintained consistent styling across all sections

+The application now provides a complete and consistent dark mode experience across all pages, which is toggled by the floating button in the top-right corner of the screen.